 The confusion may arise when such symptoms are mistaken for those of ADHD.
 For example:

-– difficulty controlling behaviour/mood fluctuations may be seen as wilful disruptiveness
+- – difficulty controlling behaviour/mood fluctuations may be seen as wilful disruptiveness.

-– hyper vigilance may be seen as distractability
+- – hypervigilance may be seen as distractability.

-In order to examine the issue further, Brown set up a study looking at the overlap between the symptoms of ADHD and the effects of traumatic stress on children caused by maltreatment and abuse.
+To examine the issue further, Brown set up a study looking at the overlap between the symptoms of ADHD and the effects of traumatic stress on children caused by maltreatment and abuse.

-The study was based on a survey of 65,000 children in the USA and the results showed that those who had been diagnosed with ADHD also had a significantly higher than average chance of coming from a background of divorce, poverty, violence and/or families who misused drugs and alcohol.
+The study was based on a survey of 65,000 children in the USA, and the results showed that those who had been diagnosed with ADHD also had a significantly higher than average chance of coming from a background of divorce, poverty, violence and/or families who misused drugs and alcohol.

 Indeed, one treatment for ADHD is the prescription of stimulants.
 However, this could worsen symptoms of agitation (agitation is a symptom of PTSD).
-NB Any changes in medication should only be made on the advice of a properly qualified professional who is familiar with the specific case under consideration.

 Furthermore, treatment for ADHD does not deal sufficiently with the emotional and psychological distress that the child with PTSD suffers.